aliceliveprojects/WildLoggingDBParent/README.md

 14. The swagger UI is available at `http://localhost:8080/docs`

+15. Try some of the functions.
+You find the swagger UI page sends an HTTP request to the service via the REST API, and gets some canned data back.

-15. Once you're at this point, you can check in your changes.
+16. Once you're at this point, you can check in your changes.

 ## Deploy to Heroku

-While we're here, it's a good idea to explore deployment to Heroku; the app is in its generated state, so there's nothing there to confuse if something goes wrong.
+While we're here, it's a good idea to explore deployment to Heroku; the app has only just been generated, so there's nothing there to confuse if something goes wrong.

 Heroku has a nice way of connecting your app to your GitHub repo, so you can build directly from it, whenever you want to, from whatever branch.